nicklockwood/AsyncImageView/README.md

 - AsyncImageCacheKey

-The AsyncImageCache that the image was stored in.
+The NSCache that the image was stored in.

     AsyncImageLoadDidFail